-After opening our New York office just a few months ago, our team is already warming up (just kidding) to their first NYC winter and they're thrilled to be attending NRF's Big Show from January 13th - 15th.
+After opening our New York office just a few months ago, our team is already warming up (just kidding) to their first NYC winter and are thrilled to be attending NRF's Big Show from January 13-15.

 2018 has been a disruptive and exciting year for retail and NRF's Big Show promises to continue that trend.

 Here are 3 big themes we expect will be a huge part of the show and why they mattered in 2018.